akovalyo/wcdonalds_app/README.md

 # Ios App

-Apple didn't accept the app because it accesses digital content purchased outside the app, but that content isn't available to purchase in the app🤷‍♂️
+Apple has not approved the app for distribution due to issues with in-app purchases of digital content not being available within the app itself.🤷‍♂️

 <p>&nbsp;</p>